 Theme: Root Cause Analysis of Empty Text Posts + Fixing CSS Display Bug on Real Estate LP

-1. Pinpointed the root cause of empty text posts
+1. Pinpointed the root cause of empty text posts.

-Surface: Draft text was empty
+Surface: Draft text was empty.

 Middle Layer: Drafts were being created even when text generation failed.

-Deep Layer: Grok API credits had reached their monthly limit (429 error).
+Deeper Layer: Grok API credits had reached their monthly limit (429 error).

-The problematic code was this:
+The problematic code was:

 if raw_text is None and provider == "gemini":